suncoast-devs/handbook/lessons/full-stack-build-an-app/34-deployment.md

 You should have a heroku account setup from the installation instructions.
 If not, create a heroku account now.

-In your project you will have a `STUDENT.md` file which includes instructions on deployment.
+In your project, you will have a `STUDENT.md` file that includes instructions on deployment.
 We'll repeat these steps here.

 ## Deploying